 CREATE TABLE t1(c1 INT PRIMARY KEY, c2 INT, c3 INT);

--- The `SIMPLIFY_ORDER_BY` hint enables the optimizer to optimize the execution of the sorting operation by rewriting the query.
+-- `SIMPLIFY_ORDER_BY` Hint enables the optimizer to rewrite queries to optimize the execution of ORDER BY operations

 SELECT /*+simplify_order_by*/ c1 FROM